 And as mentioned by one of the reviewers on Amazon, where it gets 5 stars, it also has the not inconsiderable advantage that the displaced dirt falls downwards and away from the wheels and gears.
 (When cleaning with a screwdriver or fibreglass pen, the loco or tender — in the case of tender powered larger locomotives — is held upside down while the wheels are scraped.
 The problem here is that dislodged dirt then falls into the wheels and gears, creating even bigger problems.
 With the Trix this doesn’t happen).

 Here’s a video by a model railway Youtuber showing it working.

 The only thing I’d add is NOT to use it with locos that have rubber traction tires, it’ll destroy them in seconds, but for all other wheels, it’s now my preferred cleaning technique.

 I’ve been using the Trix cleaning brush for both my N and OO gauge locos for a while now and wouldn’t be without it.
-It got my old Southern 0-4-0 running in no time.
+It’s easy, simple and effective and got my old Southern 0-4-0 running in no time.